Hasan Rıza

-Hasan Rıza (1858, Istanbul – 16 March 1913, Edirne) was a military painter from the Ottoman Empire.
+Hasan Rıza (1858, Istanbul – 16 March 1913, Edirne) was a Turkish military painter from the Ottoman Empire.
 He was killed during the Balkan Wars, and is considered to be a "Şehit" (martyr).

 Biography

 His father was Miralay (Colonel) Şakir Bey.
 He began painting at an early age, and studied at the Kuleli Military High School.
 In 1876, as did many of his classmates, he volunteered to serve in the Russo-Turkish War, and was wounded in the forehead.
 While recuperating, he noticed a newspaper story about an Italian painter who was working the front lines as a war artist.
 He applied to be the painter's bodyguard, and the request was granted.
 When he showed him some of his work, a friendship developed.